christopher-dG/gpymusic/README.md

 Notes for free users:

-- A one-time OAuth sign-in is required for free users, run `script/oauth_login.py` and follow the prompts to authorize.
+- A one-time OAuth sign-in is required for free users, run `gpymusic-oauth-login` or `bin/oauth_login` and follow the prompts to authorize.
-- If you don't want to wait for songs to download on the fly, you can download them all in one go with `script/download_all.py`.
+- If you don't want to wait for songs to download on the fly, you can download them all in one go with `gpymusic-download-all` or `bin/download_all.py`.
 Songs are stored in `~/.local/share/gpymusic/songs`.
 - The `e/expand` command does not work for free users because artists and albums cannot be generated, so there is nothing for it to do.
 - I don't have enough music uploaded to my free account to properly test it, so please [open issues](https://github.com/christopher-dG/gpymusic/issues/new) about any crashes or other problems.